Ready for a New Year

 - How will you keep yourself on track this year to meet your goals for your creative life?

 Note: links provided to books, tools, and other resources on the Creativity Matters Podcast website may be affiliate links for which the podcast would make a (very) small amount of money if the item was purchased.
+The Creativity Matters Podcast is an Amazon.com affiliate.
 Links are provided for convenience to help you find/see/explore the books, tools, and resources I talk about.
-Using the library, when possible, is always my first recommendation.
+Using the library, when possible, is always my first recommendation for reviewing books firsthand.